CrazyWolf13/unix-pwsh/README.md

 Note: Loading this profile may take 2-4 seconds, in the future, support for local cache will be implemented.
 This repo also contains some other personal assets, like my windows-terminal config, some linux scripts, for my personal use only.

+## Disclaimer: ⚠️
+Never directly inject any code from the World-Wide-Web into your devices, that you have not read through and verified it's safe!

 ## TL:DR
 - Paste this into your Powershell and afterwards into your $PROFILE, with the command `notepad $PROFILE`:
 ```bash